ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 If you succeed in your **parting shot** roll, you score additional **resource points** against your opponent, worsening their defeat.

-However, if your opponent succeeds, they take the number of **resolution points** they would, in a standard **round**, score against you, and instead subtracts them from the number of **resolution points** scored against them in the **round** that removed them from the **contest**.
-If the revised total is now less than 5 **RPs**, they return to the **contest**, and may re-engage you.
+However, if your opponent succeeds, they take the number of **resolution points** they would, in a standard **round**, score against you, and instead subtracts them from the number of **resolution points** scored against them in the **round** that removed them from the **sequence**.
+If the revised total is now less than 5 **RPs**, they return to the **sequence**, and may re-engage you.
 Your GM describes this as a dramatic turnaround, in which your overreaching has somehow granted them an advantage allowing them to recover from their previous misfortune.

-Where it makes sense, unengaged PCs may attempt **parting shots** against opponents taken out of the **contest** by someone else.
+Where it makes sense, unengaged PCs may attempt **parting shots** against opponents taken out of the **sequence** by someone else.
 You may not revive your teammates by using your lamest abilities to make **parting shots** on them; this, by definition, does not pass a **credibility test**.

 ### 5.2.4 Risky Gambits